-Christina Lewis, Founder and President
+Christina Lewis, Founder

 Christina Lewis is the Founder and President of All Star Code.
 Since its founding in 2013, All Star Code has taught coding to over 600 students via its flagship Summer Intensive program in New York City, Jersey City, and Pittsburgh, with many students going on to major in computer science in top schools around the country, intern with leading tech companies, and launch their own startups.